youtube/cobalt/cobalt/site/docs/starboard/porting.md

 implementations with either custom implementations or with other ported implementations from the `starboard/shared/` directory until you have gone through all of the modules.
-As you do, update the `starboard_platform.gyp` file to identify the appropriate source files.
+As you do, update the `BUILD.gn` file to identify the appropriate source files.

 Due to dependencies between modules, you will find it easier to get some modules to pass the NPLB tests before other modules.
 We recommend porting